How to reduce Testing Cycle Time?

 Ways to Reduce Testing Cycle Time

 Development and testing functions are highly metric-driven.
 The testing speed and bug rate impact the reputation and quality of a company.
-You can drastically reduce testing cycle time by combining intelligent practices and automation tools.
+Combining intelligent practices and automation tools can drastically reduce testing cycle time.

 Here are a few ways to achieve this: